benyamin-nayudi/Mosh-redux/readme.md

 with this structure we are mapping the bug id to a bug object.( in this case each key is => bug Id and the value => bug object )

 benefits of this structure:
-- you can lookup a but easily by its id => `state[1]` and it is a very fast operation.
+- you can lookup a bug easily by its id => `state[1]` and it is a very fast operation.

-but if we want to lookup a but in the previous structure :
+but if we want to lookup a bug in the previous structure :
 ```css
     const inx = state.findIndex(bug => bug.id === 1);
     state[idx]